Diocese of San Marino-Montefeltro

-The Italian Catholic Diocese of San Marino-Montefeltro was until 1977 the historic Diocese of Montefeltro.
-It is a Latin suffragan of the Archdiocese of Ravenna-Cervia.
+The Diocese of San Marino-Montefeltro (Dioecesis Sammarinensis-Feretrana), known until 1977 as the Diocese of Montefeltro, is a Latin Church ecclesiastical jurisdiction or diocese of the Catholic Church in both Italy and San Marino.
+It is a suffragan in the ecclesiastical province of the metropolitan Archdiocese of Ravenna-Cervia.
 The current diocese includes all the parishes of San Marino.

-It has its collegiate cathedral episcopal see S. Bartolomeo, dedicated to the Apostle St. Bartholomew, in Pennabilli, Rimini, Emilia Romagna, and two Co-Cathedrals :
+It has its collegiate cathedral episcopal see S. Bartolomeo, dedicated to the Apostle St. Bartholomew, in Pennabilli, Rimini, Emilia Romagna, and two co-cathedrals: